rusilveira/mms-backend/README.md

 # MMS Backend

-API REST do sistema MMS para recebimento, armazenamento e consulta de leituras ambientais coletadas por dispositivos ESP32.
+REST API for receiving, storing and retrieving environmental readings collected by ESP32-based devices.

 ---

-## Visão geral
+## Overview

-O backend é responsável por:
+This backend is responsible for:

-- receber leituras enviadas pelos dispositivos
+- receiving sensor readings from devices
-- armazenar os dados em banco SQLite
+- storing data in a SQLite database
-- disponibilizar endpoints para consumo pelo dashboard web
+- providing endpoints for frontend consumption
-- permitir testes locais com simuladores
+- enabling local testing through simulation scripts

 ---

-## Tecnologias utilizadas
+## Technologies

 - Node.js
 - Express